-It is possible that one or more of our products may be found to be defective after the product has been shipped to customers in volume.
+One or more of our products may be found to be defective after the product has been shipped to customers in volume.
 The cost of a recall, software fix, product replacements and/or product returns may be substantial and could have a material adverse effect on us.
 In addition, modifications needed to fix the defect may impede performance of the product.